 Give them a reason to care.

 But your job as a freelance designer is to give them a reason to care.
-You have to make them care as much about their web site as I did as a teenager about my living room when my friends came over.
+You have to get design clients to care as much about their web site as I did as a teenager about my living room when my friends came over.

-The easiest way I have found to make a design client care about the design of their web site, logo, brochure, business card, etc etc. is to educate them.
+The easiest way I have found to get a design client to care about the design of their web site, logo, brochure, business card, etc etc. is to educate them.